-From version 6.4.1 onwards, you can trigger playbooks directly from the playbook designer making it easier for playbook developers to test and debug playbooks while building them.
+You can trigger playbooks directly from the playbook designer making it easier for playbook developers to test and debug playbooks while building them.
 Now, playbook developers do not require to go now to the module, select the record, and then choose playbook and then trigger the playbook and then come back again to the playbook designer to make the changes; all this can now be directly done from the playbook designer.